mfakane/azunyan/src/Azunote/README.md

 `Azunyan.Layout` namespace.
 The application-specific command-line contract, shell, external tools, TOML settings, file I/O, language modes, and theme are kept here.

+## Non-goals

+Azunote is intended to remain a lightweight document-per-window text editor.
+Its non-goals are:

+- Becoming a full integrated development environment (IDE).
+- Providing an application layer for managing projects or workspaces.
+  Workspace-folder detection for substitution variables is only context for external commands, not project or workspace management.
+- Providing an integrated build or debugging environment.
+Such workflows belong in external tools invoked through Azunote's external-tool integration.
+- Exposing every editor feature supported by Azunyan.
+Azunote uses a selected subset; these non-goals do not limit the reusable Azunyan components.

+Language modes, syntax highlighting, and configuration completion remain part of Azunote's lightweight editing experience.

 ## Build and test